NazimKs/scientific-calculation-numbers-representation/README.md

   - Machine representation of decimal numbers (floating numbers, the IEEE 754 standard).
   - Calculations on floating numbers.
   - Rounding errors due to base changes.

+### Code :

+The source code is available in the '/src' folder.

+	- 'main.py' File containing the main function which executes the sequences of the different operations.

+### Usage :

+	- on Windows: python main.py

+### Documentation :

+	- the documentation produced with Doxygen is available in the '/doc' directory.

+This code was made by Nazim KESKES on October 28, 2022.